house-of-giants/small-biz-support/README.md

   </a>
 </p>

-> A barebones Gatsby Starter with Prettier and Styled Components
+> A Gatsby Theme with Prettier, Styled Components and an Airtable connection.
+Built to help list your town's small businesses, and ways customers can help keep them afloat during difficult times.

 ## Install